 We have written on actual, potential use of deadly force before as it relates to a “second” warning shot or what to do if you are involved in a deadly force encounter.
 This blog is different and explores the legal differences between these accurately defined ancient doctrines and what the Legislature apparently intended when it adopted the castle and stand-your-ground doctrines for today.

 The differences may mean your future—live or die, be civilly sued, or be incarcerated.
 At this point, a few of you are saying, “I have the Second Amendment”.
 Not so.
 No state or the United States Supreme Court has taken that view that this is a blanket right to use deadly force and carry a firearm any place.
-What the Legislature did was signal your home and cartilage are special—it is where the most intimate aspects of your life occur, from procreation to discharging bodily functions to raising and protecting your children, so there is a greater right to protect it with deadly force when under attack: No thug should tackle you wife or child and kidnap him or her from your yard or invade your home during your evening mean even if you could retreat.1
+What the Legislature did was signal your home and curtilage are special—it is where the most intimate aspects of your life occur, from procreation to discharging bodily functions to raising and protecting your children, so there is a greater right to protect it with deadly force when under attack: No thug should tackle you wife or child and kidnap him or her from your yard or invade your home during your evening mean even if you could retreat.1

 As a threshold matter, there is no set meaning for curtilage today.
 In fact, it is arguably the term has no a corollary in today’s urban world.
 Most of us don’t have gardens and wood stocks we depend on to feed us and warm us to get us through winter.
-Thus, the cartilage differs in an apartment, housing edition, or a farm.
+Thus, the curtilage differs in an apartment, housing edition, or a farm.
 The boundaries are indeterminate.
 Don’t push them!

-The further you are from the inside of your home if you stand your ground to protect your cartilage or occupied motor vehicle, the more risk you are at from criminal charge for two reasons.
+The further you are from the inside of your home if you stand your ground to protect your curtilage or occupied motor vehicle, the more risk you are at from criminal charge for two reasons.

 First, the area immediately outside one’s apartment is not curtilage, but a common area.
 Second, the area outside of a home gets even murkier.
-Where does the cartilage end?
+Where does the curtilage end?
 Fifteen feet from the house?
 At the staked boundary or fence?
 At a difference between grass types and mowing patterns between your home and another?
 What if you have a sidewalk, which is an invitation for someone to come to the home?

 Where curtilage could come up, and one may make the decision not to retreat, is you are outside and someone lodges an attack on your curtilage, such as you get out of your car and observe a burglar breaking into the home.
 Nevertheless, knowing you might have the right to take a life in this situation under the castle doctrine and standing your ground, does not mean you should—you might be wrong in your analysis; maybe it is the carpet cleaners keeping late hours at the wrong house.2 In the midst of this, the police may arrive and shoot you believing you are gunning down a homeowner entering his home.